Vashon Ranger R7

 The Vashon Ranger R7 is an American light-sport aircraft designed and produced by Vashon Aircraft of Woodinville, Washington.
 It was formally introduced at the AirVenture airshow in Oshkosh, Wisconsin in July 2018.
-The aircraft is supplied complete ready-to-fly-aircraft.
+The aircraft is supplied as a complete ready-to-fly-aircraft.

 Design and development

 The development of the Ranger R7 started in about 2013.
-By February 2018 two prototypes were flying and four production aircraft were under construction, for April 2018 delivery.
+By February 2018, two prototypes were flying and four production aircraft were under construction for April 2018 delivery.

-The aircraft is an all-metal monocoque design and features a cantilever high-wing, a two-seats-in-side-by-side configuration enclosed cabin, accessed by doors, fixed tricycle landing gear, with a castering nosewheel and a single engine in tractor configuration.
+The aircraft is an all-metal monocoque design and features a cantilever high-wing, two-seats-in-side-by-side configuration enclosed cabin, fixed tricycle landing gear with a castering nosewheel, and a single engine in tractor configuration.
 The aircraft is made from pre-painted sheet 6061-T6 aluminum to save construction time.
 The seats fold flat to allow sleeping in the cabin when camping.

 The company manufactures the majority of parts itself to reduce costs and shorten the supply chain.

-By January 2018 the design had been accepted by the United States Federal Aviation Administration (FAA) as a light-sport aircraft.
+By January 2018, the design had been accepted by the United States Federal Aviation Administration (FAA) as a light-sport aircraft.